 - Sikkim has the largest area for Cardamom production and also it is the highest producer of large cardamom in India.

 - Sikkim is very rich in many species of orchids.

 - Sikkim Rhubarb (Rheum Nobile) is a huge flowering plant about 2 Mtr maximum height.
-It is native to Himalayas and Sikkim specially.
+It is native to Himalayas and Sikkim especially.

-- Apart from the Laddakh region of Jammu and Kashmir, it is the only Indian state which shows the glimpses of rich Buddhism culture.
+- Apart from the Ladakh region of Jammu and Kashmir, it is the only Indian state which shows the glimpses of rich Buddhism culture.

 - Rumtek and Phodong monasteries are the most famous religious spots depicting Buddhist culture of Sikkim.
 Other famous monasteries include – Enchey monastery, Pemayangtse monastery, Phensang monastery and Tashiding monastery.